jonocodes/whyfi/slides.md

 ...

-Note: Nothing in this presentation is endorsed by PLOS.
-Neither I nor PLOS hold any responsibility for actions you take based on this information.
+Note: Nothing in this presentation is endorsed by (COMPANY NAME HERE).
+Neither I nor (COMPANY NAME HERE) hold any responsibility for actions you take based on this information.

 I will be explaining some concepts that I use to manage my personal finances.
+I am not an expert.
 Each person's needs are unique and there is not a one size fits all solution for every situation or risk tolerance.

-I am not an expert.
-I just started learning about this stuff in the past 6 months.

 ---